 There is one central application process for Leinster Pillar I cluster Higher Education Institutes (IADT, NCAD, MIE, TCD, RCSI and UCD).
-To apply for this scholarship, you need to submit an ONLINE APPLICTION form.
+To apply for this scholarship, you need to submit an ONLINE APPLlCATION form.
 Please check the applicant guide as you may need to submit supporting documentation.

 -Click here to see the Applicants Guide.

 Where do I send my supporting documentation?

 There is a central online application process for the Leinster Pillar I Cluster which is administered by UCD on behalf of the other five institutions.
-All supporting documentation must be sent to email@example.com by 15 October 2021, 5pm.
+All supporting documentation must be sent via the online application the by 25th January 2024, 5pm.
 Incomplete or late documentation will not be accepted and will render applications ineligible.